Street Fighter (video game)

-is a 1987 arcade game developed by Capcom.
+is a 1987 fighting game developed and published by Capcom for arcades.
 It is the first competitive fighting game produced by the company and the first installment in the Street Fighter series.
 It was a commercial success in arcades and introduced special attacks and some of the conventions made standard in later fighting games, such as the six-button controls and the use of command-based special moves.